 Synthesizing realistic human-object interaction motions is a critical problem in VR/AR and human animation.
 Unlike the commonly studied scenarios involving a single human or hand interacting with one object, we address a more generic multi-body setting with arbitrary numbers of humans, hands, and objects.
-This complexity introduces significant challenges in synchronizing motions due to the high correlations and mutual influences among bodies.
-To address these challenges, we introduce SyncDiff, a novel method for multi-body interaction synthesis using a synchronized motion diffusion strategy.
-SyncDiff employs a single diffusion model to capture the joint distribution of multi-body motions.
-To enhance motion fidelity, we propose a frequency-domain motion decomposition scheme.
-Additionally, we introduce a new set of alignment scores to emphasize the synchronization of different body motions.
-SyncDiff jointly optimizes both data sample likelihood and alignment likelihood through an explicit synchronization strategy.
-Extensive experiments across four datasets with various multi-body configurations demonstrate the superiority of SyncDiff over existing state-of-the-art motion synthesis methods.
+This complexity introduces two significant challenges due to the high correlations and mutual influences among bodies, to which we propose corresponding solutions.
+First, to satisfy the high demands for synchronization of different body motions, we mathematically derive a new set of alignment scores during the training process, and use maximum likelihood sampling on a dynamic graphical model for explicit synchronization during inference.
+Second, the high-frequency interactions between objects are often overshadowed by the large-scale low-frequency movements.
+To address this, we introduce frequency decomposition and explicitly represent high-frequency components in the frequency domain.
+Extensive experiments across five datasets with various multi-body configurations demonstrate the superiority of SyncDiff over existing state-of-the-art motion synthesis methods.

-We will present qualitative results in the order of TACO, CORE4D, OAKINK2, GRAB, and Failure Cases.
+We will present qualitative results in the order of TACO, CORE4D, OAKINK2, GRAB, and BEHAVE.
 The statistics are as follows:

-TACO: 30 samples with comparison to baselines or ablation study results, 24 single samples of our method (Gallery).
+TACO: 30 samples with comparison to baselines (MACS, DiffH2O) or ablation study results, 24 single samples of our method (Gallery).
 54 samples in total.

-CORE4D: 28 samples with comparison to baselines or ablation study results, 24 single samples of our method (Gallery).
+CORE4D: 28 samples with comparison to baselines (OMOMO, CG-HOI) or ablation study results, 24 single samples of our method (Gallery).
 52 samples in total.

-OAKINK2: 18 samples with comparison to baselines or ablation study results, 24 single samples of our method (Gallery).
+OAKINK2: 18 samples with comparison to baselines (MACS, DiffH2O) or ablation study results, 24 single samples of our method (Gallery).
 42 samples in total.

 w/o exp sync or w/o align loss lead to contact loss, unsynchronization, or abnormal shakings.

-Among the three methods, OMOMO, with its stagewise diffusion, relatively ensures the hand-object alignment, but still falls short compared to our synchronization strategies.
-These three methods often fail to complete tasks successfully because they lack the joint distribution and optimization using a single diffusion model.
+Among the two baseline methods, OMOMO with its stagewise diffusion, and CG-HOI with cross-attention between bodies and contact maps, relatively ensures the hand-object alignment.
+But they still fall short compared to our synchronization strategies, especially when the timing of cooperation between two individuals needs to be perfectly orchestrated.
+This is because the two baseline methods lack the joint optimization within a single diffusion model in both training and inference time.
 This might cause object trajectories to be unadvantageous, further leading to ineffective collaboration for two humans.

 Synchronization mechanisms still play a significant role in human body-object interaction synthesis.

-OAKINK2 poses higher demand on fine control of motions, which require the combination of our two synchronization mechanisms.
+OAKINK2 poses higher demand on fine-grained control of motions, which require the combination of our two synchronization mechanisms.

 Postgrasp setting.
 GRAB has slightly lower requirements for synchronization.
 DiffH2O performs better than MACS, but it is outperformed by our method, particularly in scenarios involving small objects or tricky grasping areas.

-Here we need to synthesize complete motion sequences rather than just post-grasp ones.
+Here SyncDiff needs to synthesize complete motion sequences rather than just post-grasp ones.
 We sample two different trajectories using different initialization, to demonstrate the diversity of our method.

 Wenkun He: wenkunhe2003@hotmail.com